-The Ministry for Foreign Affairs grants multiannual programme support to 22 organisations.
+The Ministry for Foreign Affairs grants multiannual programme support to 21 organisations.
 This allows the organisations to promote development consistently on a long-term basis.
-Programme support is granted to 17 civil society organisations; Kepa, the umbrella organisation for Finnish development cooperation organisations; and Kehys, the Finnish NGDO Platform to the European Union.
-Kepa and Kehys provide training and advice for Finnish civil society organisations and conduct advocacy work.
+Programme support is granted to 17 civil society organisations; Fingo, a NGO platform which provides training and advice for Finnish civil society organisations and conducts advocacy work.

 - Crisis Management Initiative (CMI)